 This type of affiliate program is based on gathering data, often used in the finance and insurance sector.

-The required action will change depending on the company, but at its core, every time you collect an e-mail, phone number, or have the customer complete a form, you will receive a fixed amount of compensation for each one.
+The required action will change depending on the company, but at its core, every time you collect an e-mail or phone number, or have the customer complete a form, you will receive a fixed amount of compensation for each one.

 Why Become an Affiliate Marketer?